trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Day 5 - Traffic Spike Forecasting/README.md

 - Extend to multi-service and multi-region forecasting
 - Incorporate feedback loop for continuous model improvement

+## Where Was AI Used? 🤖

+- **AI Used:**
+  Facebook Prophet (ML time series forecasting) was used to predict HTTP traffic spikes.
+  ML models captured trends and seasonality, enabling proactive capacity planning.

+**AI Technologies Used:**
+- Facebook Prophet (time series forecasting)
+- Python (data simulation, orchestration)

 ## References 📖

 ### Time Series Forecasting & Prophet